Fun Free Things to do in Tampa, Florida (With or Without Kids)

 Henry B. Plant Museum

-The Henry B. Plant Museum offers two free admission opportunities.
-You can visit the first Friday of every month (except in December) from 5:00 pm – 7:00 pm. as well as the fourth Friday of every month from 4:00 pm – 5:00 pm.
+The Henry B. Plant Museum currently offers one free admission opportunity.
+You can visit on the fourth Friday of every month for free from January to November.

 Free Activities in Tampa